 Views

-Building for GNU/Linux using Debian or Ubuntu
+Building for GNU/Linux using Debian/Ubuntu/Mint/etc.

 First you will need to make sure that you have all of the standard development tools installed.
 To do that, run this command in your Terminal: